-What is Azure Energy Data Services?
+What is Azure Data Manager for Energy?

 Core Features

-- Standardized APIs for accessing seismic, well and production data
+- Standardized APIs for accessing seismic, well, and production data

 Typical Use Cases

-Subsurface Data Management: Central management of seismic data, well logs and geological models for exploration and production teams.
+Subsurface Data Management: Central management of seismic data, well logs, and geological models for exploration and production teams.

-Renewable Energy: Analysis of wind measurements, solar radiation data and site assessments for planning wind and solar farms.
+Renewable Energy: Analysis of wind measurements, solar radiation data, and site assessments for planning wind and solar farms.

 Data Integration and Analytics: Consolidating data from various sources and formats into a unified platform for cross-cutting analyses and AI-powered predictions.